yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2022/index.md

 An interesting experiment that will benefit all users in a few bandwidth starved games like `The Legend of Zelda: Breath of the Wild`, `Xenoblade Chronicles 3` and `SHIN MEGAMI TENSEI V` among others is increasing the size of Vulkan’s stream buffer size.
 Testing shows a performance boost of 10-50% depending on the system, even without ReBAR support, which limits the buffer size to 256MB.
-Having access to all available VRAM opens the possibility of even higher gains!
+Having access to all available VRAM opens the possibility for even higher gains!

-pic
+{{< single-title-imgs-compare
+	"There should be a difficulty mode called upside-down (Axiom Verge)" "./128mb.png"
+	"./2048mb.png"
+>}}

 After too much nagging from your writer, byte[] implemented a {{< gh-hovercard "8861" "draft to easily test the feature with a slider," >}} but the final goal is to manage it dynamically, so don’t expect to see this feature as an UI option, more like just a passive skill.